Mala Chatterjee portrait

 Speech

-Chatterjee's work in law & philosophy explores information, broadly understood.
+Chatterjee’s work in law and philosophy explores information, broadly understood.
 She thinks about the philosophical questions and legal institutions that surround and structure our relationships with and rights to information, as well as its forms and functions in constructing and defining us across space and over time.
 This includes questions underlying intellectual property, technology, privacy, aesthetics, speech, defamation, and more.
 Chatterjee is interested in exploring these ideas in her academic writing as well as in public, literary, and creative work, with a particular love for science fiction as a medium for philosophy.

-Chatterjee wrote her philosophy PhD thesis on the theoretical foundations of copyright law under the advisement of Liam Murphy, Jeremy Waldron, and Sam Scheffler, a monograph on authorial rights that she is developing further into a theory of authorship.
+Chatterjee wrote her philosophy Ph.D. thesis on the theoretical foundations of copyright law under the advisement of Liam Murphy, Jeremy Waldron, and Sam Scheffler, a monograph on authorial rights that she is developing further into a theory of authorship.
 She is also writing a series of academic pieces defending and developing The Extended Self as a normative framework for legal persons, along with its philosophical and legal implications.
 Her other scholarship has appeared or is forthcoming in the peer-reviewed Journal of Legal Analysis at Harvard Law School and the Journal of the Copyright Society of the USA, as well as the Columbia Law Review, the UC Irvine Law Review, and the NYU Law Review, and she has been invited to present it at Yale, Harvard, Stanford, NYU, Penn, UCLA, Berkeley, USC, Michigan, Cambridge, and more.

 Publications

-Academic Publications:
+Academic Publications

 • Understanding Intellectual Property: Expression, Function, and Individuation, 70 Journal of the Copyright Society in the U.S.A. (forthcoming 2023) (peer reviewed).